Shotaro Ishinomori: Death and legacy

 Ishinomori died of lymphoma and heart failure on 28 January 1998, just three days after his 60th birthday.
-His final work was the tokusatsu superhero TV series, Voicelugger, televised in 1999.
+His final work was the tokusatsu superhero TV series, Voicelugger, which was televised in 1999.
 In 2000, the Kamen Rider series was revived with Kamen Rider Kuuga.
 All of the series made in the Heisei era onwards credit Ishinomori as the creator.
 In 2001, Ishinomori Manga Museum named in his honor opened in Ishinomaki, Miyagi.
 Special trains in the Senseki Line were commissioned featuring his artwork generally leading to the museum.

 His work posthumously awarded him the Guinness World Record for most comics published by one author, totaling over 128,000 pages across 770 titles across 500 volumes.

-His influence, particularly on superhero media, is such that he has often drawn comparisons as being the manga counterpart to both Stan Lee and Jack Kirby.
+His influence, particularly on superhero media, is such that he has often drawn comparisons in the west as being the manga counterpart to both Stan Lee and Jack Kirby.

 Many manga artists have cited Ishinomori as an influence, including Katsuhiro Otomo, Naoki Urasawa, Go Nagai, Kazuhiko Shimamoto, Keiko Takemiya, Moto Hagio, Taiyo Matsumoto, Tetsuya Chiba and Tetsuo Hara.
 Takemiya called him the 'flag-bearer of our time'.
 Hagio cited his influence on her drawing technique, stating that his images were 'truly marvelous'.

 One of Tezuka's former assistants, Shigeto Ikehara, stated Ishinomori to be one of the two cartoonists that Tezuka was ever truly jealous of (the other being Otomo).
 Ikehara stated that while Tezuka felt that he could not draw in a more realistic style than Otomo, with Ishinomori, he felt that he could not beat him with an Ishinomori-style manga.

 In a variation of 'The Top 100 Historical Persons in Japan' poll held in 2006, asking for the 'Greatest Geniuses in History', Ishinomori ranked 79th.
 The only other mangaka on this list were Osamu Tezuka and Fujiko F. Fujio.

 Fuku Suzuki portrays a young Ishinomori in Saber + Zenkaiger: Superhero Senki.